FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Introduction

-Recently, many works on image recognition and image reconstruction are focusing on the interpretability of the network architecture.
+Recently, many works on image recognition and image reconstruction have been focusing on the interpretability of the network architecture.
 Inspired by some mathematical viewpoints, many related unroll networks have been designed and successfully applied.
-He et al. \cite{he2016deep} proposed the deep residual learning framework that utilizes an identity map to facilitate training, it is well-known that it is very similar to the iterative method solving the Ordinary Differential Equation (ODE), and also achieves promising performance on image recognition.
-G. Larsson et.al employed fractal idea to design a self-similar FractalNet \cite{larsson2017fractalnet}, which is also discovered that its architecture is similar to the Runge-Kutta (RK) scheme in numerical calculations.
-According to the nature of polynomials, Zhang et al. designed PolyNet \cite{zhang2017polynet} by improving ResNet to strengthen the expressive ability of the network, and Gomez et al. \cite{gomez2017reversible} proposed RevNet by using some ideas of the dynamic system.
-Chen et al. \cite{chen2018neural} analyzed the process of solving ODEs, then proposed Neural ODE, which further shows that mathematics and neural networks have a strong relationship.
-Meanwhile, He et. al designed a network architecture for super-resolution task based on the forward Euler and RK methods of solving ODE \cite{He2019ODEInspiredND}, and achieved good performance.
-Sun et al. \cite{Yang0LX16} designed ADMM-Net through the alternating direction method to learn an image reconstruction problem.
-Inspired by multigrid algorithm solving inverse problem, He et al. \cite{He2019MgNetAU} proposed a learnable classification network denoted as MgNet to extract image features $\bm{u}$, which uses a few parameters to achieve good performance in the CIFAR datasets.
-Alt et al. \cite{alt2021connections} analyzed the behaviour and mathematical foundations of U-nets, and interprets it as approximations of continuous nonlinear partial differential equations (PDEs) by using full approximation schemes (FAS).
-Experimental evaluations show that the proposed architectures for denoising and inpainting tasks save half of the trainable parameters and can thus outperform standard ones with the same model complexity.
+He~et~al.~\cite{he2016deep} proposed the deep residual learning framework, which utilizes an identity map to facilitate training; it is well known that it is very similar to the iterative method solving ordinary {differential} equations (ODEs) and~also achieves promising performance on image recognition.
+G. Larsson et al employed the fractal idea to design a self-similar FractalNet~\cite{larsson2017fractalnet}, also discovering that its architecture is similar to the Runge--Kutta (RK) scheme in numerical calculations.
+According to the nature of polynomials, Zhang~et~al. designed PolyNet~\cite{zhang2017polynet} by improving ResNet to strengthen the expressive ability of the network, and~Gomez~et~al.~\cite{gomez2017reversible} proposed RevNet by using some ideas of the dynamic system.
+Chen~et~al.~\cite{chen2018neural} analyzed the process of solving ODEs, then proposed Neural ODE, which further shows that mathematics and neural networks have a strong relationship.
+Meanwhile, He et al. designed a network architecture for the super-resolution task based on the forward Euler and RK methods of solving ODEs~\cite{He2019ODEInspiredND} and~achieved good performance.
+Sun~et~al.~\cite{Yang0LX16} designed ADMM-Net through the alternating direction method to learn an image reconstruction problem.
+Inspired by a multigrid algorithm for solving inverse problems, He~et~al.~\cite{He2019MgNetAU} proposed a learnable classification network denoted as MgNet to extract image features $\bm{u}$, which uses a few parameters to achieve good performance on the CIFAR datasets.
+Alt~et~al.~\cite{alt2021connections} analyzed the behavior and mathematical foundations of UNet, and~interpreted them as approximations of continuous nonlinear partial differential equations (PDEs) by using full approximation schemes (FASs).
+Experimental evaluations showed that the proposed architectures for the denoising and inpainting tasks save half of the trainable parameters and can thus outperform standard ones with the same model~complexity.